Supersonic-Sites/Condesa/content/_index.md

         cta_select: true
         img_alt: Picture of custom designed jewelry
         cta: Learn More
-        desc: Do you have a specific vision in mind?
+        desc: Do you have a specific vision in mind down to the precise design, metal, and gemstone?
 We can realize it for you!
 Create a stunning and unique custom piece with guidance from our experts.
         aos_select: true
         title: Custom Design
       - img: Condesa/Condesa_Jewelry_Expertise_0_kF3Podx.jpg